maoyuan121/learn-go-with-tests/mocking.md

 const sleep = "sleep"
 ```

+我们的 `CountdownOperationsSpy` 实现了 `io.Writer` 和 `Sleeper`。

-Our `CountdownOperationsSpy` implements both `io.Writer` and `Sleeper`, recording every call into one slice.
+recording every call into one slice.
 In this test we're only concerned about the order of operations, so just recording them as list of named operations is sufficient.

 We can now add a sub-test into our test suite which verifies our sleeps and prints operate in the order we hope